“Hands Across Borders, Voices Beyond Sound.”

 Dayoung Choi

-(Fairmont Preparatory School, California)
+(Senior at Fairmont Preparatory School, California)

 As a student deeply committed to empathy-driven leadership, I’m honored to represent Echo of Hands in California.
 I first became interested in inclusive communication when I volunteered with students of diverse abilities at a local school.
-What inspired me most was how much we all learned from one another—not just about language, but about patience, joy, and shared humanity.
+What inspired me most was how much we all learned from one another- not just about language, but about patience, joy, and shared humanity.

 Echo of Hands gives young people a space to connect across cultures and experiences.
-I'm excited to help build a community where everyone feels seen, valued, and empowered to express themselves—whether through gestures, creativity, or collaboration.
+I'm excited to help build a community where everyone feels seen, valued, and empowered to express themselves - whether through gestures, creativity, or collaboration.

 New Jersey Chapter President